jacobtipp/browserify-livereload/README.md

 # browserify-livereload

 This is a small livereload [browserify](http://browserify.org/) plugin.
-It is aimed for those who don't want to waste time with gulp plugins or pre-packaged developmnent servers.
+It is aimed for those who don't want to waste time with gulp plugins or pre-packaged development servers.

 <a href="https://nodei.co/npm/browserify-livereload/"><img src="https://nodei.co/npm/browserify-livereload.png?downloads=true&downloadRank=true&stars=true"></a>